 About

-The London Road Station Partnership is made up of a group of neighbours living near the lovely nineteenth-century London Road station, just outside the centre of Brighton.
+The London Road Station Partnership is a group of neighbours living near the lovely nineteenth-century London Road station, just outside the centre of Brighton.
+In April 2011, we got together with Southern Railway to set up a station community partnership.

-We meet regularly to work on the gardens, usually on a TUESDAY between 3pm and 5.30pm.
+LR Station map w LRSPWe get together regularly to work on the gardens, usually on a TUESDAY between 2pm and 4pm.
+We tend to meet up at the edible plot, by the railway bridge on the south side of the station.
 We’d be delighted to welcome anybody who’s interested in community gardening, particularly if you live nearby.
+And get in touch if you’d like to compost your kitchen vegetable waste.

 You can contact us at our e-mail address lrsp@hotmail.co.uk or through this blog.